aai-institute/jobq/client/docs/concepts/identifiers.md

 end
 ```

-If we want to query the logs of the workload, we can do so by calling `jobq logs` with the UID of the concrete workload resource:
+If we want to query the logs of the job, we can do so by calling `jobq logs` with the UID of the concrete workload:

 ```console
 $ jobq logs uid-2